DevMountain/node-auth-afternoon/README.md

 ### Instructions

 * Go to `manage.auth0.com` and login to the account you created in the mini project from earlier.
+* go to the left navigation bar and click on `Applications` and then click on your application
+* Add `http://localhost:3000/callback` to your allowed callbacks for your application.
 * Using the left navigation bar, click on `connections` and then click on `social`.
 * Turn on the `GitHub` slider.
-* click on `Github's` tile
 * Under `Permissions` select `read:user`, `repo`.
+* scroll to the bottom and save your settings
-* At the top of the same modal, click on `Applications`.
+* At the top of the same `GitHub` modal, click on `Applications`.
-* Turn on the slider for the `node-auth` application( or whatever you named your application ) if it isnt on already.
+* Turn on the slider for the `node-auth` application( or whatever you named your application) if it isnt on already.
 * next go to the APIs section in the left column and click on `Auth0 Management API`
   * go to `API explorer` tab and create and authorize a test application